TABLE OF CONTENTS:

 - The PIC has received permission from the Field Manager or designee to stage for launch; and

-- The PIC or FM has made a CTAF radio announcement that the glider is taking the runway.
+- The Tow Pilot, PIC, or FM has made a CTAF radio announcement that the glider is taking the runway.

-- Glider PIC’s are strongly encouraged to have a radio and to use it as necessary to communicate with other pilots, the tow pilot, and Field Manager (‘glider ground’).
+- Glider PIC’s are required to have a radio and to use it as necessary to communicate with other pilots, the tow pilot, and Field Manager (‘glider ground’).

 - Prior to launch, the glider PIC and tow pilot shall communicate and agree on tow instructions: